eunrcn/tp/docs/UserGuide.md

 4. **Unnecessary parameters for commands without specified inputs (e.g., `help`, `list`, `exit`, and `clear`) are ignored.** <br>
   For instance, `help 123` will be treated as `help`.

-5. **Refrain from copying command lines from the User Guide** When copying and pasting multi-line commands from a PDF, be cautious as space characters around line breaks might be omitted.
+5. **Refrain from copying command lines from the User Guide** <br>
+  When copying and pasting multi-line commands from a PDF, be cautious as space characters around line breaks might be omitted.

 ## 3.4 Understanding Each Parameter